streamlit/streamlit/docs/getting_started.md

-# Getting Started with Streamlit
+# Get Started with Streamlit

 The easiest way to learn Streamlit is to try things out yourself!
-As you work through this getting started guide, be sure to run each line of code.
+As you work through this guide, be sure to run each line of code.
 Each time you make a change to your script and save, the Streamlit UI will ask if you'd like to rerun the app and view the changes.
-This workflow allows for working in a fast, interactive loop: write some code, save it, review the output, write some more, and so on until you're happy with the results.
+This workflow allows the user to work in a fast, interactive loop: write some code, save it, review the output, write some more, and so on until you're happy with the results.

-## Part 1: Installing Streamlit in a virtual environment
+## Part 1: Install Streamlit in a virtual environment

 Regardless of which package manager you choose ([pipenv](https://pipenv.pypa.io/en/latest/), [conda](https://www.anaconda.com/distribution/), [venv](https://docs.python.org/3/library/venv.html), etc.),